zak213934-a11y/python-hangman/README.md

 The `dist/` directory is gitignored, so generate the archive locally when you need to ship it.

+After building, you can validate the archive in a clean environment by creating a virtualenv with only Python installed and running the zipapp against a small custom word list.
+This mirrors the release smoke tests captured in `RELEASE_NOTES.md`.

 ## Testing

 Run the unit tests with: